 There are other services that may be requested directly by other service providers, such as equipment, vehicle and home modifications but this should be in consultation with the participant’s case manager.

-If you want to become a case manager or attendant care provider, you will need to be approved by us to deliver services to our participants.
+If you want to become a case manager or attendant care provider, you'll need to be approved by us to deliver services to our participants.

 We also have a panel of building modifications occupational therapists and project managers.

-All other service providers don't need to be approved or appointed to work with in icare lifetime care participants.
+All other service providers don't need to be approved or appointed to work with in Lifetime Care participants.

 - Work with the case manager or coordinator to obtain relevant information.